-Barbara has Macular Dystrophy and is registered blind; two of her three children also having the same eye condition.
+Barbara has Macular Dystrophy and is registered blind and two of her three children have this same eye condition.
 Her first-hand experience of living with sight loss and parenting visually impaired children, combined with many years as a professional counsellor, provides invaluable experience to our counselling team.

 A counselling agreement outlines the expectations, boundaries and limitations of our counselling service and is discussed between you and the counsellor prior to your first session.
 Children who are under the age of 16 require a parent or guardian to read and sign the agreement on their behalf.
 Please use the links below to download a copy of our counselling agreement.

-If you feel that our counselling service may be of benefit to you, your child or somebody who you care for, please complete our online referral form.
-Alternatively, please contact us to speak with somebody who can assist you.
+If you feel that our counselling service may be of benefit to you, your child or somebody who you care for, please contact us to speak with somebody who can assist you.

 For general enquiries and to find out more about our counselling service, please email email@example.com or call 01273 727222 and ask to speak with David.